Skip to content

 activation.
 This exists because the nonlinear operation happens

 after the derivative operator is applied.
-Naturally, the
+Naturally, the derivative

-this argument to `True` removes this offset.
+`True` removes this offset.
 Defaults to `True`.

 - `scale`: The scale `b₂` of the gradient norm term.
 Defaults to